vinayak-88/Backend-Challenge/docs/ARCHITECTURE.md

 - ADMIN: global access.
 - MANAGER: limited to same-country data and actions.
-- MEMBER: limited to own and same-country data/actions.
+- MEMBER: limited to own orders and data only.
+Cannot access GET /users — use GET /users/me instead.

 ## Data Model (Prisma)